bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Overcast
+- Breezy and Overcast
-- 95% humidity
+- 94% humidity
 - 12 mph wind
-- 97% cloud cover
+- 98% cloud cover
 - 37 AQI 🟩
 - 0.58 inches of rain in the past 24 hours
 - 0.7 inches of rain expected in the next 48 hours